kubernetes/enhancements/keps/sig-instrumentation/1933-secret-logging-static-analysis/README.md

 ### Test Plan

 As a testing target, testing will consist of examples of Kubernetes-specific cases that we expect static analysis to detect.
-No Kubernetes integration/e2e tests will be necessary.
+No full-scale Kubernetes integration/e2e tests will be necessary.

+For analysis based on `go-flow-levee`, this will consist of sample Kubernetes code based on the same configuration used in presubmit scanning.
+This test will be examined via the `analysistest` package to ensure analysis produces expected diagnostics.
+As part of testing of our testing process, these tests should belong to `kubernetes/test-infra`.

 ### Graduation Criteria